janmarthedal/janmr.com/src/blog/2023/01/neural-networks-09-implementation.md

     A = layer.g[0](Z)
 ```

+Note that the activation function `g[0]` (and similarly for the derivative
+`g[1]`) should be able to apply the activation function to each element of the input.

-Note that it is necessary to save the $Z$'s and the $A$'s for *each* layer,
+Note also that it is necessary to save the $Z$'s and the $A$'s for *each* layer,
-as they will be needed during back-propagation.
+as they will be referenced during back-propagation.

 **Back-propagation**